Cost Recovery Programs, Fee Collection and Fee Payment in Alaska

 - Halibut and Sablefish Individual Fishing Quota (IFQ)

 Cost Recovery Reports

 - Amendment 80

 Observer coverage for vessels in the partial coverage category is funded through a system of fees based on the ex-vessel value of their harvest of groundfish and halibut.

-With credit card or electronic check
+Fees must be paid online at eFISH with a credit card or electronic check

 - Aleutian Islands Pollock - Payments due by December 31.